SevdaCimen/sevdacimen/README.md

-🌱 I'm a mobile application developer with four years of hands-on experience working across various roles within the tech industry.
-My expertise lies in React Native, a technology that I am truly passionate about.
-I have had the privilege of contributing to both small startups and large corporations, constantly adapting to industry trends and incorporating innovative solutions into my work.
-I take pride in my ability to transform creative ideas into user-friendly applications that add genuine value to users.
+🌱  Mobile Application Developer focusing on React Native since 2018.
+With nearly 8 years in the industry, I enjoy the journey of turning complex ideas into simple, user-friendly mobile experiences.

+I've had the opportunity to work with both startups and large corporations, helping them build scalable solutions while constantly learning and adapting to the ever-evolving mobile landscape.

 - 🚀 Passionate about mobile app development, specializing in React-Native.
 - 🌟 Exploring the world of React-Native and creating innovative mobile solutions.
 - 📱 Building exciting mobile apps using React-Native technology.
-- 💡 Turning ideas into reality through React-Native app development.
 - 🎯 Focused on mastering React-Native for cutting-edge mobile experiences.
 - 🌐 Connecting people through mobile apps with React-Native.
-- 📚 I'm continuously expanding my skills in various mobile programming languages to stay versatile in the ever-evolving tech landscape.
 - 📝 I share my experiences and insights in the field of mobile app development through articles on [my Medium profile](https://medium.com/@sevdaimen).